Omega — Autonomous Engineering Operations

 Stalls without escalation.
 The agent encounters ambiguity, asks the user a question, and waits indefinitely.
 If the user is not watching the tmux session, the system hangs forever.

-Omega is built around these four failure modes.
+Omega is built around these failure modes.
 Each is named, attacked, and verifiable.

 Problem Omega's response